Customer Reviews

 A New Treat for the Seder Table

-If you think you have every possible conversation-stimulating Haggadah, poem, song, puppet, reading and activity for your seder table, you haven't see this wonderful collection!
-Engaging and intriquing, I have recommended this to countless friends as the best addition for the seder table.
+If you think you have every possible conversation-stimulating Haggadah, poem, song, puppet, reading and activity for your Seder table, you haven't seen this wonderful collection!
+Engaging and intriguing, I have recommended this to countless friends as the best addition for the Seder table.

 Elysa Sunshine (Glen Cove, NY)